 That behaviour is critical to the health of the public is undeniable.
 The number of people in the world with type 2 diabetes is expected to rise from 366 million at the present time to 552 million in 2030(1); and whereas about 17 million people died from cardiovascular disease in 2008, some 23 million are expected to do so in 2030.(2) The response to and understanding of these epidemics must involve human behaviour.
-However it is not just individual behaviour of course which drives these epidemics (3).
+However it is not just individual behaviour of course which drives these epidemics.
 Behaviour takes place in social environments and efforts to change it must therefore take account of the social context and the political and economic forces which act directly on people’s health regardless of any individual choices that they may make about their own conduct.(3, 4)

 The importance of social, political and economic circumstances notwithstanding, the policy default has traditionally been behaviour change extracted from the contexts within which behaviour occurs.
 In some ways this is not surprising because the drivers of the epidemics of non-communicable disease smoking, diet, alcohol consumption and physical inactivity – are self-evidently behaviours.
 Foregrounding behaviour not only appeals to the apparently obvious but also achieves two other things.
-It avoids having to confront the complexity of the social, political and economic factors which impact of people’s health and gets round having to deal with the powerful vested interests who may not want people to change their behaviour to more healthy ways of living.
+It avoids having to confront the complexity of the social, political and economic factors which influence people’s health and therefore the powerful vested interests who may not want people to change their behaviour to more healthy ways of living.

 Changing health behaviours is therefore an attractive policy approach.
-What we focus on here is not that the broader social and economic issues should be considered, but rather that even in their own terms the efforts at behaviour change are not done very well!
-This is in spite of the fact that a great deal is known about the science of how to change health related behaviour.
+What we focus on here is not that the broader social and economic issues should be considered, but rather that even in their own terms, efforts at behaviour change are not done very well.
+This is in spite of the fact that a great deal is known about the science of how to change health-related behaviour.
 The scientific literature is extensive and evidence based guidelines from NICE for example carefully describe how health behaviour change interventions can be made part of standard health and social care practice.(5) Yet over the years most efforts at getting people to change behaviour have had only limited success.(6) Our thesis is that although much is known, there has been a dispiriting failure by policy makers and politicians to put into practice what the science shows to be effective, preferring instead a range of approaches based on nothing much more than anecdote, gut feeling and common sense.

 This paper outlines some of the typically poor reasoning that frequently gets applied to health related behaviour change in non-communicable disease prevention by politicians and policy makers and suggests an alternative way of thinking about the behaviours involved.
 We argue that in policy making (and often in medicine too!), discussions about behaviour change are subject to six errors and that the repetition of these errors has made the business of health-related behaviour change much more difficult than it needs to be.